Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 Adding a NeoAir X-Therm pad into a MSR tent

-The sleeping pad R-value is a measure of how well a material can resist the transfer of heat to the ground itself.
+The sleeping pad R-value measures how well a material can resist heat transfer to the ground.

-It is the insulation that keeps you warm while you sleep outdoors, and is often the most important factor to consider when choosing a sleeping pad.
+It is the insulation that keeps you warm while you sleep outdoors and is often the most essential factor to consider when choosing a sleeping pad.

 The higher the R-value, the more insulation from the ground the sleeping pad will provide, and the better it will keep you warm.